-If you want to follow along with the example, bring 1 Samuel chapter 17 up in your Bible.
-With everything set up, the screen will look similar to this (your screen may look a little different depending on what resources you have and how you have your resource guide set up):
+If you want to follow along with the example, bring 1 Samuel 17 up in your Bible in the main window.
+With everything set up, the screen will look similar to this (your screen may look a little different depending on what resources you have and how you have your Resource Guide set up):

-To activate the chains, tap the name of the Thompson Chain under the commentaries section of your resource guide.
-Your split-window view will change to a listing of verses directly related to your location:
+To activate the chains, tap the name of the Thompson Chain under the Commentaries section of your Resource Guide.
+Your split-window view will change to a listing of verses directly related to your location in the main window:

 Choose the verse you want by tapping on it in the split window.
 In this example we’ll choose 17:4:

-You can now choose the theme you want to explore in the list under that verse, for instance choosing 1409, Giants, results in the following:
+You can now choose the theme you want to explore in the list under that verse.
+I chose 1409, Giants, which brought up the following results:

-Now it’s as easy as tapping on each verse reference to get a popup where you can read the appropriate Bible text.
+Now it’s as easy as tapping on each verse reference to get a pop-up window where you can read the appropriate Bible text.

-When you are done with this chain, you can tap the back arrow at the upper left corner of the split screen to return to the verse menu.
+When you are done with this chain, you can tap the back arrow in the upper left corner of the split screen to return to the menu.

 Notice the entries for the Thompson Chain located in the Introductions and Outlines sections.
-Just tap on an entry to quickly access the information.
+Tap on either entry to quickly access the information.

-Finally, some other gems are available but a little less obvious.
+Finally, some other gems are available but are a little less obvious.
 For this example, tap the David entry under the People section.
-After you’ve tapped on it, the screen will look like this:

 The Resource Guide automatically shows you that there is an article on David available in the Thompson Chain resource.
 Tap on the article to read it.